Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Immiscible and miscible Rayleigh-Taylor systems

 The miscible Rayleigh-Taylor instability corresponds to the same initial conditions as the immiscible one.
-It follows a similar scenario, where small perturbations of the interface are amplified first linearly and then nonlinearly, growing into the developed turbulent mixing layer, as shown in Fig.~\ref{fig2}.
+It follows a similar scenario, where small perturbations of the interface are amplified first linearly and then nonlinearly, growing into the developed turbulent mixing layer, as shown in the Figures~\ref{fig2} and~\ref{fig_2_velocity_components}.
 The important difference between the immiscible and miscible cases can be seen at small scales.
-The immiscible Rayleigh-Taylor turbulence leads to the formation of emulsion-like state with a multitude of small bubbles.
+The immiscible Rayleigh-Taylor turbulence leads to the formation of an emulsionlike state with a multitude of small bubbles.
 The miscible Rayleigh-Taylor turbulence develops sharp gradients leading the enhanced diffusion at small scales.